 - Advertising Manager – Advertising managers create the brand campaigns, product announcements, and medium-specific advertisements for one or more products or services offered by a company.
 While some may work specifically in buying ad spots on TV or radio or designing digital advertising strategies, others may focus more on the ideas and creative elements of ad campaigns.7

 - Marketing Manager – In some ways acting as a go-between for market research analysts and advertising teams, marketing managers work to identify the main customer demands driving sales of products and services.
 They may also work with sales managers to help set pricing and promotional strategies for specific products, services, or even geographic or demographic markets.7

 - Promotions Manager – Working with sales teams and market research data, promotions managers help set purchasing incentives such as discounts, free samples, rebates and coupons, or contests.
 They may also work with advertising managers to coordinate direct mail or email promotions, in-store displays, and special events at the local or national level.7

 1. "Advertising, Promotions, and Marketing Managers: Job Outlook.”
 U.S. Bureau of Labor Statistics.
 Retrieved from: https://www.bls.gov/ooh/management/advertising-promotions-and-marketing-managers.htm#tab-6 (Visited August 27, 2018).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.